Norfeldt/github-issue-reactions-browser-extension/README.md

 ## Not Working Any More?

-Try to do a git pull to see if it has been fixed (**DO NOT FORGET go into your extensions and reload the lasted version**).
+Try to do a git pull to see if it has been fixed

----

-## Why is it not on the Chrome Web Store?

-In the future it might come, but for now it's just easier to distribute it this way.

-Another good reason would be that it is more secure to inspect and control an extensions that injects code into your Github (both private and public pages).
+(**DO NOT FORGET go into your extensions and reload the lasted version**).